hanahhh/crawl-airbnb-data/README.md

 # crawl-airbnb-data
-This project used for crawling data filter by city and price range from airbnb website
+This project used for crawling data filter by city and price range from airbnb website.

 ## Set up
 Since Airbnb uses JavaScript to render content, just scrapy on its own cannot suffice sometimes.
 We need to use Splash as well, which is a plugin created by the Scrapy team that integrates nicely with scrapy.